trickstercache/trickster/docs/new-changed-1.0.md

 ## How to Try Trickster 1.0

 The Docker image is available at `tricksterio/trickster:1.0-beta`, or see the Releases for downloadable binaries.
+We will push to this label each time a new beta release is ready, so you will need to `docker pull` to update to the latest beta as they are released.
+Additionally, we push to a monotonically incrementing beta label (e.g., `tricksterio/trickster:1.0-beta1`) to distinguish between beta builds.

 We'd love your help testing Trickster 1.0, as well as contributing any improvements or bug fixes.
 Thank you!